KTLK: Programming

-KTLK has one local show on weekdays hosted by Jon Justice, who interviews local lawmakers and offers news, weather and traffic updates.
-The rest of the weekday schedule comes from nationally syndicated shows, mostly from co-owned Premiere Networks: The Glenn Beck Radio Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Joe Pags Show (from sister station WOAI San Antonio), The Jesse Kelly Show, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal (via Compass Media Networks).
+All of the station's weekday schedule comes from nationally syndicated shows, mostly from co-owned Premiere Networks: The Glenn Beck Radio Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Joe Pags Show (from sister station WOAI San Antonio), The Jesse Kelly Show, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal (via Compass Media Networks).

 Weekends feature shows on money, health, home repair, real estate, law, the military and technology, some of which are paid brokered programming.
 Weekend syndicated programs include Sunday Night with Bill Cunningham, The Kim Komando Show, At Home with Gary Sullivan, The Ben Ferguson Show and Bill Handel on the Law.
 KTLK carries Golden Gophers Hockey games from the University of Minnesota.
 National news comes from Fox News Radio and NBC News Radio.

 Jon Justice and Andrew Lee hosted the weekday morning program, Justice and Drew, until Andrew's sudden death on June 25, 2022.
-Jon Justice continues hosting the program solo.
+Justice continued hosting the program solo until being laid off in June 2026.